shu03bh/Heart_disease_prediction/README.md

 --**Customizable and Scalable**: Easily adaptable for additional features, such as integrating more health metrics or extending the model to include other health conditions.

+## Machine Learning Algorithms Used
+The project employs a variety of machine learning algorithms to evaluate and predict heart disease risk:

+- **RandomForestClassifier**: An ensemble learning method that uses multiple decision trees to improve prediction accuracy.
+- **AdaBoostClassifier**: Boosts the performance of a weak classifier by combining multiple classifiers to create a strong classifier.
+- **GradientBoostingClassifier**: Builds models in a sequential manner, each correcting the errors of its predecessor, to enhance predictive performance.
+- **LogisticRegression**: A statistical method for binary classification that predicts the probability of a binary outcome.
+- **SVC (Support Vector Classifier)**: Finds the optimal hyperplane that best separates different classes in the feature space.
+- **KNeighborsClassifier**: Classifies data based on the majority vote from the nearest neighbors in the feature space.
+- **DecisionTreeClassifier**: Uses a tree-like model of decisions and their possible consequences to make predictions.
+- **GaussianNB**: Assumes that features follow a normal distribution and is used for classification tasks.
+- **XGBClassifier**: An implementation of gradient boosting that is optimized for speed and performance, often used for large-scale problems.

 ## Technologies Used

 - **Python**: For machine learning model development and data processing.